McDonnell-Lab/1-bit-per-weight/README.md

 | CIFAR 100 Full precision with shifted ReLU   | 79.37%        |
 | CIFAR 100 1-bit-per-weight shifted ReLU   | 78.41%        |

-A noteable outcome is that for CIFAR 10, 1-bit-per-weight and shifted-ReLU is effictively as good as full precison with batch norm.
+A noteable outcome is that for CIFAR 10, 1-bit-per-weight and shifted-ReLU is effectively as good as full precison with batch norm.

 Versions include: